ctheil/ctheil/README.md

 # 👋 Hi, I'm Caleb Theil
 **🚀 Full-Stack Engineer | UX/UI Designer | Problem Solver**<br/>
-I'm a versatile freelance full-stack engineer with 4 years of experience.
+I'm a versatile freelance full-stack engineer with 4 years of experience and a degree in digital design.
 My approach is deeply rooted in user-centric design, thanks to my background in UX/UI design, which I integrate into every project.

 ## 🔧 Technologies I Like: